dan-weaver/alext/src/pages/issues/womenshealth.md

 Alex will work to increase funding for the federal Title X program, which ensures access to family planning and preventive health services.
-Since the Texas Legislature slashed funding for family planning services in 2011, a quarter of the state’s family planning clinics have been forced to close.
+Since the Texas Legislature slashed funding for family planning services in 2011, a quarter of the state's family planning clinics have been forced to close.
 As a result, countless Texas women have lost access to affordable birth control and essential preventive services like cervical and breast cancer screenings.
 Alex will resist efforts to defund family planning programs so that all women have